santhoshsathish94/OrderManagment/README.md

 # OrderManagment
-This is layered architecture implimented in .net 6
+This is clean core architecture implimented in .net 6 Application is only depended on domain and not on the UI or Infrastructure